Coast Guard

 COAST GUARD

 The history of the Georgian Coast Guard dates back to 1998.
 On July 16th, a complex, pre-prepared plan was launched to ensure the protection and control of the state maritime border.
-The Coast Guard unit was developing rapidly.
-The fleet grew more powerful from year to year: in addition to the vessels procured by the State budget, the Coast Guard also included ships and boats provided free of charge by our partners - the United States, the United Kingdom, Turkey and Ukraine.
+The Coast Guard units were developing rapidly.
+The fleet grew more powerful from year to year: in addition to the vessels procured by the State budget, the Coast Guard also included ships and boats donated by our partners - the United States, the United Kingdom, Germany, the Republic of Turkey and Ukraine.

 The U.S. support for equipping Coast Guard Boarding Teams is vital.
-In 2017, 2 Boarding Teams joined the NATO Operational Capability Concept Evaluation and Feedback Programme (OCC E&F).
-The group certification process involves two levels and four steps (SEL1, NEL1, SEL2, NEL2).
-The programme helps us to increase interoperability with the NATO Naval Forces.
-The GBP CG VBSS Teams (Tactical Units) successfully accomplished NATO OCC E&F evaluation 4 year process, which paved the way to Georgia's Operational partner status to NATO-led maritime security operation ''Sea Guardian''.
-The North Atlantic Council (NAC) made the positive decision and Georgia has been granted Operational Partner Status to the Operational Sea Guardian (OSG).
+In 2017, two Boarding Teams joined the NATO Operational Capability Concept Evaluation and Feedback Programme (OCC E&F).
+Boarding Teams certification process involved two levels and four steps (SEL1, NEL1, SEL2, NEL2) of evaluation.
+The programme aimed to increase interoperability with the NATO Naval Forces.
+From 2021 important steps has been made: The GBP CG VBSS Teams (Tactical Units) successfully accomplished NATO OCC E&F evaluation 4 year process, which paved the way to Georgia's Operational partner status to NATO-led maritime security operation ''Sea Guardian''.
+The North Atlantic Council (NAC) granted Georgia Operational Partner Status to the Operational Sea Guardian (OSG).

 JOINT MARITIME OPERATIONS CENTRE